Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Method

 \subsection{Post-training with Metacognitive Samples}

-The metacognitive traces constructed in the previous stage are used to further train the student model $M_\text{S}$.
-MBT adopts a two-stage post-training procedure consisting of Supervised Fine-Tuning (SFT) to internalize the behavioral structure, followed by Group Relative Policy Optimization (GRPO) to enhance generalization and robustness.
+The metacognitive traces $\mathcal{P}^{\text{meta}} = \{p_i^{\text{meta}}\}$ from the previous stage are used to train the student model $M_\text{S}$.
+Post-training (Stages~3 and~4) runs Supervised Fine-Tuning (SFT) to internalize the behavioral structure, then Group Relative Policy Optimization (GRPO) for further outcome-level optimization.
+Pseudo-code for the full pipeline appears as Algorithm~\ref{alg:mbt} in Appendix~\ref{app:algorithm}.